Fast Track Housing Package

 AB 712 sets out to improve the enforcement and efficacy of California’s housing reform laws to provide more certainty for all stakeholders and ultimately, more housing in California.
 The bill increases remedies against public agencies that violate the rights established in existing housing law.
 It also prevents public agencies from requiring housing development applicants to indemnify those public agencies when they violate state housing law on the applicant’s projects.

-Legislative Update: Amendments taken in the Assembly Floor:
+Legislative Update: Amendments taken in the Senate Housing:

 - Fact Sheet